Silverr12/DMA-CFW-Guide/README.md

 Notes to consider:

-- Either some classes of devices do not require drivers or have generic drivers automatically load (or there is something else in the config space entirely that tricks detection) which in either case bypasses some or all sophisticated ACs (specifics not known to me at this time), types of device configurations that I have seen with this behaviour are:
+- Either some classes of devices do not require drivers or have generic drivers automatically load which in either case bypasses some or all sophisticated ACs (e.g devices that use the same artix-7 chip as your card would.)
-  - An intel wifi card but classed as a host bridge with the first capability pointer pointing to 0s so none of the other capabilities were read by Arbor and so supposedly by your device also, yet they still exist in the configuration space.
-  - A Network controller class with invalid device & vendor ID, also subsystem vendor ID not matching and some standard 40-60 changes (Maybe from some strange randomisation tool?)

 - You don't need to thoroughly understand any coding language for this as complicated as this may seem, it's basically going to be just changing certain addresses

 1. You have two options for obtaining the register addresses for the device you're emulating, your options are:
-- Navigate to this (Wikipedia)[https://en.wikipedia.org/wiki/Comparison_of_open-source_wireless_drivers] page that lists which drivers have been either already reverse engineered or were open source to begin with that you could use.
+- Navigate to this [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_open-source_wireless_drivers) page that lists open source/reverse engineered drivers that you could take values from for your firmware
 - Using a program of your choice (Recommend IDA Pro) to reverse engineer the driver for your donor card, you can find the location of the installed driver by navigating to your device in device manager, going to Properties>Driver>Driver Details, and it should normally be the only .dll file in there.
 (Mind you intel does **not** release their sources without contractual obligation so good luck if you're adamant on them)

 2. (to be done)